Unity-Technologies/EntityComponentSystemSamples/README.md

 - [Entities.Graphics HDRP samples](./GraphicsSamples/HDRPSamples/README.md)
 - [Entities.Graphics URP samples](./GraphicsSamples/URPSamples/README.md)

-For those new to DOTS, we recommend starting with the DOTS 101 sample projects and materials:
+For those new to DOTS, we recommend starting with the DOTS 101 sample projects and materials below:

 ## The Job System 101